julianStreibel/image_processing/README.md

 python2 motion_detection.py
 ```

-For real time image classification with a live position monetoring use this one:
+For real time image classification with a live position monetoring use this one.
+In addition it saves a video file if a person enters the frame.

 ```
 python2 real_time_classification.py